 Hank Fradella was selected as the 2017 recipient of the Richard Tewksbury Award from the Western Society of Criminology.
 This award represents outstanding scholarly contributions to and activism on the intersection of crime, justice, sex, and sexuality.

 Tess Neal was distinguished as a 2016 Rising Star by the Association for Psychological Science.

-Faculty named as 2016-2017 Fellows at the Lincoln Center for Applied Ethics!
 Nick Schweitzer & Jessica Salerno were selected for their research project on how biological explanations for behavior affect legal and moral judgments about wrongdoing.
 Tess Neal was selected for her research project on how experts are socialized to learn the ethical boundaries of their field.

-New Research: Nick Schweitzer & Michael Saks’ research funded by the National Institute of Justice, entitled “Science, Technology, or the Expert Witness: What Influences Jurors' Judgments About Forensic Science Testimony?” is forthcoming in Psychology, Public Policy, and Law.
+Nick Schweitzer & Michael Saks’ research funded by the National Institute of Justice, entitled “Science, Technology, or the Expert Witness: What Influences Jurors' Judgments About Forensic Science Testimony?” is forthcoming in Psychology, Public Policy, and Law.

 Stacia Stolzenberg was awarded a New Investigator Award from the National Institute of Justice for her research project on children’s allegations of sexual abuse in criminal trials.

 Jessica Salerno receives a grant from the National Science Foundation to investigate the impact of gruesome photographs in jurors decision making.

 Michael Saks has been ranked among the 250 overall most-cited legal scholars.